 There are a couple water hazards, but otherwise what you see is what you get.
 Playing inside the track is interesting (anything hit onto the race tracks—both grass and dirt tracks here in concentric loops—is considered O.B.) and the grandstands provide a cool backdrop.

 The greens were actually the fastest of any I played on this trip.
-They looked a little beat up in places, but I was shocked at how quick they rolled.
+They looked a little beat up in places, but I was shocked at how quickly they rolled.
 The bunkers had decent enough sand.
 Otherwise, the rest of the course played as nice as it looked.
 I’m sure there are certain times of year (when the fair is in town or when events are at the track) when this course looks terrible or is completely shut down, but it was pretty darn nice while I was there!

 Fairgrounds still isn’t that exciting a course.
 It’s just the unique setting and shockingly good conditions that blew away my extremely low expectations.
 It does also smell heavily of horse crap, too, so that takes away a little enjoyment as you walk around the course.
 Beyond that, it’s a good beginner/novice level course with ample practice facilities and affordable pricing.
 I can always appreciate a good starter course like this, where a lot of locals have probably learned to appreciate the game throughout its existence.